 - Project grants of up to Euro 10,000 each

 - Stipends, covering travel expenses to START events and a monthly subsistence of Euro 800

 September - onwards

-START Scaling Grants will be awarded to exemplary initiatives of the program that excelled in creating a positive social impact, sparked cultural innovation and showed potential to be continued and expanded in the future.
-These project grants are being provided by supporting organizations of the program in Greece.
-Accordingly, the availability, number and amount of scaling grants may vary between program years.
+START Scaling Grants are awarded to exemplary initiatives that have excelled in creating a positive social impact, sparked cultural innovation and shown outstanding potential for future expansion.
+These project grants are provided by supporting organizations of the program in Greece.
+Accordingly, the availability, number and amount of Scaling Grants may vary between program years.

 - Special access to the services of the Social Dynamo, a hub for civil society capacity building in Athens